 Jennifer Prah Ruger

-Jennifer Prah Ruger is the Amartya Sen Professor of Health Equity, Economics, and Policy (with a secondary appointment in the Perelman School of Medicine) and is the director of SP2’s Master of Science in Social Policy (MSSP) program.
-She also serves as SP2’s inaugural Associate Dean for Global Studies and Faculty Chair at the Center for High Impact Philanthropy (CHIP).
-The Faculty Chair will work with other SP2 Faculty Fellows to help increase synergies between CHIP and the School.
+Jennifer Prah Ruger is the Amartya Sen Professor of Health Equity, Economics, and Policy at the University of Pennsylvania School of Social Policy & Practice and Perelman School of Medicine.
+She serves as SP2’s inaugural Associate Dean for Global Studies and Faculty Chair at the Center for High Impact Philanthropy (CHIP).
 She is a Senior Fellow at the Leonard Davis Institute of Health Economics.

 Her educational background includes a Master of Studies in Law from Yale University, a PhD in Health Policy from Harvard University, and a Master of Science in Comparative Social Research from Oxford University.